Tonal is a home-gym smart cable machine that uses digital resistance powered by multiple AI algorithms to further personalize your workouts.

 Studies have shown that “greater time under tension leads to greater stimulation of sympathetic nerve activity, thereby mediating an increased adaptive hypertrophic response” (Schoenfeld, Brad J. 2010).

-Tonal gives you this ability to maintain time under tension and trigger muscle growth, without adding additional weight.
+Tonal gives you the ability to maintain time under tension and trigger muscle growth, without adding additional weight.

 This happens because dumbbells and barbells allow you to lift heavier weights, which then increases mechanical tension and leads to better neural adaptations.